 3. Silt Fences

-Silt fences are a popular form of erosion control used on hills and slopes across construction sites and residential areas.
-Fences consist of a pliable geotextile fabric attached between wooden posts that helps filter out sediment and pollutants from rainwater.
-These fences work best when installed along a slope’s contour to trap the most amount of sediment and debris.
+Silt fences consist of a pliable geotextile fabric attached between wooden posts, which helps filter sediment and pollutants from rainwater.
+These fences work best when installed along a slope’s contour to trap the largest amount of sediment and debris.

 Silt fences require a fair degree of maintenance but are effective as temporary controls for small-scale projects.